nossie531/ref_wrapper/README.md

 for this is that the type `Iter<'a, T>` implements the trait `Iterator<Item = &'a T>`, and the wrapping target is latter.
 Although somewhat cumbersome, this allows for the case where an Iterator's Item is not a reference.

+## What's new.

+Ver 0.1.2

+* Some internal function is inlined.